chrnan6711/lasersite/3dengine.md

 `xi`, `yi`, and `zi` are the coordinate inputs, like `x'` and `y'`.

 `xr`, `yr`, and `zr` are the angles of rotation in radians (2π radians = 180 deg).
 The y-rotation is applied first, then x, then z.
-I am working on a new version which allows one to change the order, since three-dimensional rotations are noncommutative.
+I am working on a new version which allows one to change the order, since three-dimensional rotations are noncommutative (order of application matters).

 `proj` determines projection style; 0 enables perspective (realistic) projection and 1 enables parallel projection.